Battle of Abu Ghraib: Assault

 During the assault, US units patrolling the area surrounding Abu Ghraib prison were also under attack, including M1A1 Abrams tanks from Charlie Company of the Louisiana National Guard's 1st Battalion, 156th Armor Regiment.
 Two tanks, C-24 and C-22, were diverted from supporting the prison by a fake improvised explosive device (IED) set on a checkpoint by insurgents.
 Once the tanks received confirmation that Abu Ghraib prison and the surrounding area was under attack, C-24 and C-22 moved to support the prison, but were engaged by numerous IEDS and rocket propelled grenades.
 Supporting tank platoons in nearby sectors were hit by VBIEDs and disabled during their push to support C-22 and C-24.
 None of the Charlie Company tanks were cleared to use their 120mm main guns during the fight, but both engaged targets with .50 cal and 7.62 machine guns.

 Inside the detention facility, the 306th Military Police Battalion scrambled to maintain effective security and control over the 3,000 detainees housed in Camp Redemption.
 Approximately 150 detainees breached one of the compound fence lines, but were successfully contained by a soldier who was then joined by members of the Initial Reaction Force (IRF) within 5 minutes.

 The heaviest fighting occurred for a period of two and a half hours until approximately 9:45 p.m, when the insurgents were eventually suppressed and forced to retreat by the arrival of two US Army AH-64 Apache attack helicopters.
 A small number of lighter attacks occurred during the night were repelled, and the following day a third VBIED disguised as a farm tractor detonated near the walls and two final firefights ensued.
-The Iraqi National Police discovered that two dead bodies of insurgents were rigged with 120mm mortar cartridges, and evacuated US personnel from the area.
+The Iraqi National Police discovered that two dead bodies of insurgents were rigged with 120 mm mortar cartridges, and evacuated US personnel from the area.
 Investigators found more than 100 mortars and rockets and tens of thousands of rounds of ammunition were fired at Camp Redemption by the insurgents.
 Three tents for detainees were destroyed when rioters set them ablaze with tent poles wrapped in burning rags, but damage to the facility was minor.